h5md/h5md/h5md.rst

 to the 'h5md' group.

 * creator: The name of the program that created the file.
-* version: The version of the h5md specification that the file conforms to.
+* version: The version of the h5md specification that the file conforms to. 'version' is a dimension \[2\] integer dataset.
+The first element is the major version number and the second element the minor version number.
 * creation_time: The creation time of the file.
 It is a RFC 822 conforming string.